 Children whose parents pitch in at school have a better attitude and higher academic achievement.
 It is important and it is fun!
-Please take a few minutes to review the various opportunities.
-Parents and volunteers who wish to attend field trips, chaperon, and/or volunteer for the 2017-2018 school year will need to update their volunteer application (each year) and complete their background checks.
+Unfortunately, many volunteer opportunities are on hold this year.
+Please take a few minutes to review the opportunities that are available.
+Volunteers for the 2020-2021 school year will need to update their volunteer application each year and complete their background checks.
 (Background checks are good for 5 years.)
 Click here to begin volunteering.

 Opportunities Throughout the Year:

-2. BoxTops.
+1. BoxTops.
 We collect Boxtops as a “free for school” money!
-We collect them throughout the year in a bin in the front hallway, but we also have 4 big collection times throughout the year.
+We collect them throughout the year in a bin in the front hallway, but we also have collection times throughout the year.
 We could always use help counting.
 If you work during the day and have some time in the evenings or weekends, you could help us organize the boxtops.
+BoxTops is transitioning to an app where all you have to do is scan your receipt.
+Just choose Mary Marek after you download the app and scan your receipt.
+No more cutting BoxTops!
 Our goal this year is to make $3,000!
 You could do this at your home or join us in a counting party!

-3. Library Weekly Helpers: Anita Phipps, our librarian, needs lots of help in the library on a weekly basis.
-This is a weekly commitment.
+3. Library Weekly Helpers (ON HOLD) Anita Phipps, our librarian, needs lots of help in the library on a weekly basis.
+This is a WEEKLY COMMITMENT.
 It is perfect for someone who has a flexible schedule or is off one day a week.
 You can come up and volunteer and then have lunch with your child if you like!
-This is such an important way to volunteer because it is how our children are able to check out new books through-out the day.
+This is such an important way to volunteer because it is how our children are able to check out new books throughout the day.
 If we don’t have someone, the library will have to be closed at times for check-out.
 It is a wonderful way to meet the kids, parents, and teachers!
 You also learn about all of the awesome children’s books that we have!

 5. Art Helpers.
 Our wonderful art teacher, Alis Little, has so many great activities for our students and can use help.
 Most of the activities are only 1-2 hours and she has everything ready to go!
 This includes things such as Dot Week activities, displaying rodeo art in the front hallways, Big Art Night,…